Ukraine loses gas dispute to Russia; ordered to pay $2 billion to Gazprom

 Has Ukraine actually gained anything from its long running gas dispute with Russia?

-The Naftogaz brags that Ukraine has saved up to $75 billion because it is no longer buying gas from Russia.
+Naftogaz brags that Ukraine has saved up to $75 billion because it is no longer buying gas from Russia.
 However this begs the question of whether the gas Ukraine is now importing from Europe really is significantly cheaper than the gas Ukraine was buying from Russia?
 This is debatable and with energy prices rising it is likely to become even less likely over time.

 Loading…